 The cast features 13 players deemed to have an exceptional skill or talent - entertainers, musicians, politicians, lawyers, gamers, and students at Korea's top universities.
 Each week they compete in games designed to test their intelligence, social awareness, and adaptability.
 The loser of the week's main match chooses an opponent for an elimination match and the two square off to see who comes back next week.
 Negotiations are enabled by 'garnets', which act as an in-game currency and often change hands very quickly as players scramble to buy safety or loyalty.

-Despite the lack of surface-level diversity the cast features an interesting mix of personalities, jazzed up by familiar faces from the music, TV, and film industries.
+Despite the lack of some types of diversity the cast features an interesting mix of personalities, jazzed up by familiar faces from the music, TV, and film industries.
 The reliance on celebrities may raise eyebrows for Western reality fans, but it works well here.
 None of them are so closely tied that the game could damage professional or personal bonds, but there's enough familiarity to create a jovial atmosphere and their castmates don't place them on a pedestal.
 With experience on similar shows, the celebrities are in their element and can play and perform to a higher standard while retaining a sense of perspective about the game.
 They are also successful enough that the show's relatively small prize pot - winner takes all, usually $60-80,000 - doesn't make them risk-averse during the games.

 The regular contestants also conduct themselves well.
 Even those who are clearly heavily invested in winning don't unload their frustrations onto others.
 You never see the post-game recriminations we all recognize from exit interviews, or the personal attacks that are all too common in reality competition shows; it often feels like they are there to make friends.
 Despite this, there's no shortage of drama or suspense; and because of this, it's easier to fully enjoy it without feeling uncomfortable.
 The Genius demands very little from its players: you don't need to leave your job, family, and friends for months to live with strangers in unusual conditions, you just have to show up for filming once a week.
 Other shows create drama by depriving people of everyday comforts and throwing them in high-pressure situations; The Genius has faith that good casting and game selection in a welcoming environment is a recipe for great TV.
 Where other shows bring out the worst in people, The Genius brings out the best.